-Car Parking Rates Applying Where The Land Use Is Permitted In The Zones General The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use.
-Notes and other requirements Land Use Calculation of the number of parking spaces required for a development is to be determined by rounding up to the nearest whole number where the decimal point is 0.5 and above, or rounded down to the nearest whole number where the decimal point is below 0.5.
-NB: All parking for all All parking is to be provided on the site of the development except where indicated otherwise for a specific land use. developments must be provided on site.
-In all cases the square metre areas in the Table refer to gross floor area as defined in the BLEP 2012.
+Car Parking Rates Applying Where The Land Use Is Permitted In The Zones General Land Use The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use.
+Notes and other requirements Calculation of the number of parking spaces required for a development is to be determined by rounding up to the nearest whole number where the decimal point is 0.5 and above, or rounded down to the nearest whole number where the decimal point is below 0.5.
+All parking is to be provided on the site of the development except where indicated otherwise NB: All parking for all developments must be provided on for a specific land use.
+In all cases the square metre areas in the Table refer to gross floor area as defined in the BLEP 2012. site.
 Commercial Premises Category and Related Retail Premises Subgroup and Related Neighbourhood shops In the IN2 Light Industrial zone, one space per 50 square metres.
 Community Category and Related Child care centres See Table 2.
 Recreation facilities (outdoor) As determined case-by-case on the basis of a Transport, Traffic and Parking Impact Report and Management Plan prepared by the applicant.
 Environmental facilities As determined by Council having regard to a Transport, Traffic and Parking Impact Report and Management Plan, or a Transport, Traffic and Parking Impact Report, prepared by the applicant at Council's direction.